muntasirhsn/muntasirhsn.github.io/index.md

 ---
 ### NLP: Text Classification
 Text classification in NLP categorizes text documents or sentences in predefined labels.
-Here, a DistilBERT model was fine-tuned for multiclass text classification by using PyTorch and Hugging Face transformers.
+Here, I fine-tuned a DistilBERT model for multiclass text classification by using PyTorch and Hugging Face transformers.
 The model is able to classify a text with high accuracy within any of the four categories: 'World', 'Sports', 'Business' and 'Sci/Tech'.
 Try the classification demo below!

 <script
 	type="module"